Adolis García Player Props: Rangers vs. Giants

 Giants Pitching Rankings

+- The 8.6 strikeouts per nine innings put together by the Giants pitching staff ranks 18th in MLB.

-- The Giants' 3.90 team ERA ranks seventh across all MLB pitching staffs.
+- The Giants have the ninth-ranked team ERA among all league pitching staffs (3.95).

+- The Giants are sending Webb (9-9) to the mound for his 25th start of the season as he looks for his 10th victory.
+He is 9-9 with a 3.56 ERA and 151 strikeouts through 154 1/3 innings pitched.

-- The righty last pitched on Sunday against the Oakland Athletics, when he threw 5 1/3 innings, allowing five earned runs while giving up seven hits.
+- The righty last appeared on Tuesday against the Los Angeles Angels, when he tossed 5 2/3 innings, allowing one earned run while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.